ChangweiZhou/prediction_validation_2/src/README.md

-# The main Python script
+# This is the main Python script.